Allow children to explore risk on the playground

 Will they make new friendships?
 How will others react to them, teachers and peers, and how do they feel about this?
 What will their own reaction be to experimenting with different roles?
 Where do they fit in?
 They take risks in testing social boundaries and learning what does and what doesn’t have good outcomes.

-We have an excitin range of imaginative and create play products that promote role play.
-You can view our excellent range here.
+We have an exciting range of Imaginative and Creative Play Products that promote role play.

 Supporting Children in their Risk-Taking